Blunk-electronic/ET/README.md

 et --open-project demo
 ```

+The directory you are currently in contains some other test projects
+which are currently not used.

 Now you should see the schematic editor and the layout editor window with a
 useless dummy project.